Article contents

 Let’s talk about costs.
 A financial advisor isn’t free unfortunately, and it’s normally a long commitment over many years, so you’ll normally end up paying them quite a bit!

-However, it’s normally worth it, they’ll grow your money much more than you could yourself (unless you're an expert), and simply having an advisor will mean you’ll probably be investing more than you otherwise would and so should be earning more money in the long-term too.
+However, it’s normally worth it (if you have a fair bit of money), they’ll grow your money much more than you could yourself (unless you're an expert or use an investment platform), and simply having an advisor will mean you’ll probably be investing more than you otherwise would and so should be earning more money in the long-term too.

 So when it comes to actual fees, you’ll normally pay a percentage of your total investments every year.
 And this is in the region of 2% per year as an average.